 .
 If port80

-is not already open on the default network, create a firewall rule.In the Google Cloud console, go to the Create a firewall rule page.
+is not already open on the default network, create a firewall rule.In the Google Cloud console, go to the Firewall policies page.

-For Name, enter a name for the firewall rule.
+Enter a Name for the firewall rule.
 For example,

 allow-health-check